 - 150. Wagering directly on the outcome or any aspect of an Event is a TACP offence.

-Mr. Khudoiani has admitted to placing bets on the outcome of matches at ATP, WTA and Grand Slam level all TACP events.
+has admitted to placing bets on the outcome of matches at ATP, WTA and Grand Slam level all TACP events.
 This was confirmed when access to his betting accounts was provided. - 151.
-The AHO therefore finds that Mr. Khudoiani is liable for breaching the terms of section D.1.a of the TACP.
+The AHO therefore finds that section D.1.a of the TACP.

-Conclusion on liability for Mr. Khudoiani
+Conclusion on liability for

-152. Although Mr. Khudoiani has argued that the ITIA's evidence is not credible the AHO finds rather that it is compelling and easily satisfies the ITIA's burden of proof to the required legal standard.
-The AHO finds that the ITIA has established on a balance of probabilities that Mr. Khudoiani has committed all the corruption offences for which he has been charged.
+finds rather that it is compelling and easily satisfies the ITIA's burden of proof to the required legal standard.
+The AHO finds that the ITIA has established on a balance of probabilities that has committed all the corruption offences for which he has been charged.